How many of you know how to draw a sales funnel diagram and keep track of it?

 If you are anything like my clients, probably not so many.

-Because you’ve probably never even heard about funnel drawing, am I right?
+Because you’ve probably never even heard about funnel drawing or funnel diagram templates, am I right?

 Most of my clients are surprised when I show them that there is such an option.